 Here is a very brief day-to-day description of each day of the Tiji festival:

 On the 1st day of the festival, we observed the welcome dance (peacock dance) and enjoyed the hospitality of local people.

-On the 2nd day, travelers enjoyed the scenic hike to Lo-manthang and surrounding.
-We also explored local cave, monasteries, stupas, and make interactions with locals too.
+On the 2nd day, travelers enjoyed the scenic hike to Lo-manthang and its surroundings.
+We also explored local caves, monasteries, stupas, and make interactions with locals too.
 As a dance and cultural program began at 2 pm, we got to enjoy the delicious lunch.
 Later, we observed the students and local dancers perform their dance in masks (5 different styles) along with the King of the region.

 On the last day of the festival, the used dancing masks are burned and buried as a usual procedure of the festival.
 We also got to taste the food and drinks from the priest of the monastery after the completion of the festival.